Johnson0125/douding/readme.md

-# Build a Java scaffolding all my own
+# Build a Java scaffolding on my own

 ## Generate from start.spring.io